How to constrain warm dark matter with the Lyman $\alpha$ forest: Our method

-Therefore, in this work we suggest the following procedure for obtaining \emph{robust Lyman-$\alpha$ forest bounds:} \begin{asparaenum}[\bf (1)] \item In order to minimise the pressure effects, we run hydrodynamical simulations with model of ultraviolet background (UVB) {\sc LateCold} from \cite{onorbe2016}.\footnote{The details about the numerical simulations can be found in \citep{Garzilli18}.} In this model the reionization starts at redshift $z=6.7$, later than other thermal histories, considered in~\cite{onorbe2016} or by other groups.
+We start with a reionization history that provides smallest pressure support ($\lambda_p \ll \lambda_F$) and marginalize over the Doppler broadening and over the $\teff$.
+In this way we arrive to a model where \emph{all astrophysical effects are pushed to the minimal level} and thus there is the broadest room for WDM effect.
+In more details our procedure is the following: \begin{asparaenum}[\bf (1)] \item In order to minimise the pressure effects, we run hydrodynamical simulations using the model of ultraviolet background (UVB) {\sc LateCold} \citep{onorbe2016}.\footnote{The details about the numerical simulations can be found in \citep{Garzilli18}.} We have summarized the simulations in Table~\ref{tab:sims}, with cosmological parameters listed in Table~\ref{tab:cosmo}.
+In this model the reionization starts at redshift $z=6.7$, later than other thermal histories, considered in~\cite{onorbe2016} or by other groups.
 Nevertheless, {\sc LateCold} scenario reproduces the measured temperature at post-reionization redshift $z \sim 5$ compatible with the constraint on reionization time~\cite{onorbe2016}.
-By construction it gives the minimal filaments size.\footnote{We thank J.~Onorbe for sharing with us the data of the {\sc LateCold} thermal history that were not published together with the other thermal histories in~\cite{onorbe2016}. {\sc hi} photo-heating and photo-ionization rates are shown in Fig.~\ref{fig:LateCold}.} We have assumed that the intergalactic medium is optically thin, and that reionization happens uniformly in all the space. \item We explicitly marginalise over the IGM temperature (\textit{Doppler broadening}) adding their effects to the FPS in post-processing.
-The IGM temperature depends on the matter density $\Delta = \rho/\bar\rho_M$ and can be described by a power-law in the density of the IGM \citep{hui1999}:

-where $\rho$ is the matter density of a small patch of the Universe and $\bar\rho$ is the background matter density.
-Because the Lyman~$\alpha$ forest at each redshift is sensitive only to a short range of densities, we model the IGM temperature with a single value, $T_0$.
+By construction it gives the minimal filaments size.\footnote{We thank J.~Onorbe for sharing with us the data of the {\sc LateCold} thermal history that were not published together with the other thermal histories in~\cite{onorbe2016}.} {\sc hi} photo-heating and photo-ionization rates are shown in Fig.~\ref{fig:LateCold}.
+We have assumed that the intergalactic medium is optically thin, and that reionization happens uniformly in all the space. \item We explicitly marginalise over the IGM temperature (\textit{Doppler broadening}) adding their effects to the FPS in post-processing.
+Because the Lyman~$\alpha$ forest at each redshift is sensitive only to a short range of densities, we model the IGM temperature with a single value, $T_0$ of the temperature-density relation~\eqref{eq:TDR}.
 This is additionally justified by the fact that in the approximation of instantaneous reionization, that we are using, all the part of the IGM get to the same temperature at the same time, hence $\gamma=1.0$, \textit{i.e.}, there is no dependence of temperature on density.

 \item We also marginalise over the \emph{effective optical depth} $\tau_\eff =-\ln\langle F \rangle$, where $F$ is the transmitted flux, and $\langle\ldots\rangle$ is the average. $\tau_\eff$ encompasses the information about the average absorption level (\emph{i.e.} overall level of ionization of the IGM).
 The work~\cite{Boera:2018vzq} provided measurements of $\tau_\eff$ in each of the redshift bins together with the errorbars.
 We can vary $\tau_{\rm eff}$ in the post-processing of the spectra, by rescaling the optical depth in the spectra by a suitable factor. \end{asparaenum}